An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Applications

 \section{Applications}

+The source described above will have high utility as a probe for a variety of HED experimental platforms and conditions.
+Here we consider its applications in x-ray diffraction, inelastic x-ray scattering, x-ray absorption fine-structure measurements, and imaging applications.

-\subsection{X-ray Diffraction}
+\subsection{X-Ray Diffraction}

-The present state-of-the-art x-ray diffraction experiments on OMEGA use laser-driven metal foils as He-$\alpha$ x-ray backlighters.\cite{RSI:Rygg:2012,Nature:Millot:2019,RSI:Coppari:2019} These sources are capable of producing monoenergetic x-rays up to roughly 10~keV.
-In order to maximize x-ray production, up to 2~ns laser pulses are used to drive the backlighters.
-This limits the applicability of the diagnostic to HED materials compressed by comparably long laser pulses, and prevents their use on spherically imploded targets that can reach higher pressure states.
-Under these conditions, Fe backlighters can probe the samples with 10$^{12}$ photons per experiment,\cite{Nature:Millot:2019} however efficiency decreases with increasing atomic number so higher energies cannot be effectively used.
-Optimized Radiation from the backlighter and x-ray sources also produce substantial background on the detector at and above the energies of interest that must be subtracted to extract the signal.
-High intensities needed to produce efficient He-$\alpha$ line radiation also produce hot electrons by laser-plasma interaction physics (LPI) that result in a broad, hard x-ray background.\cite{RSI:Rygg:2020}
+The present state-of-the-art x-ray diffraction experiments on OMEGA and NIF typically use laser-driven metal foils as He$_\alpha$ x-ray backlighters \cite{RSI:Rygg:2020,RSI:Rygg:2012,Polsin2022,Nature:Millot:2019,RSI:Coppari:2019}.
+These sources are capable of producing monoenergetic x rays up to roughly 10~keV.
+In order to maximize x-ray production, up to 2-ns laser pulses are used to drive the backlighters.
+This limits the structural determination to only simple crystal systems, inhibits the ability to explore phase transformation kinetics, limits drive pressure because of competing background x rays, and limits applicability to materials compressed by comparably long laser pulses.
+Under these conditions, Fe backlighters can probe the samples with 10$^{12}$ photons per experiment \cite{RSI:Rygg:2020}; however, efficiency decreases with increasing atomic number such that higher energies cannot be effectively used.
+Radiation from the backlighter and x-ray sources also produce substantial background on the detector at and above the energies of interest that must be subtracted to extract the signal.
+The high laser intensities needed to produce efficient He$_\alpha$ line radiation also produce hot electrons by laser plasma interaction physics that result in a broad, hard x-ray background.
+An example of Ge He$_\alpha$ x-ray diffraction data collected on the NIF using 26 kJ to drive the backlighter is shown in Fig.~\ref{fig:diffraction} \cite{RSI:Rygg:2020}.
+The signal-to-background ratio in the collected data is below unity for many of the recorded peaks.
+The need to subtract the background in order to analyze these peaks introduces uncertainty and obscures details in the diffraction measurement.